wp-plugins/gwolle-gb/readme.txt

 * Rename class and function files to WP standards.
 * Move mail functions to own file.
 * Add permalink of guestbook to mails.
+* Add mail to author on Admin Reply.
 * Update de_DE.

 = 1.4.8 =